Phones and tablets

 Lock your devices

-Using a lock screen password and enabling biometric security features, like a fingerprint scan, if they’re available can prevent criminals from accessing anything stored on your device if you lose it.
+Using a lock screen password PasswordCombination of letters and numbers you select to secure an account or device. and enabling biometric security features, like a fingerprint scan, if they’re available can prevent criminals from accessing anything stored on your device if you lose it.
 Enable auto-lock so it always locks after a short period of time.

 "a person shielding a phone with her hand, surrounded by eyeball emojis"